Kotaku’s Weekend Guide: 6 Games To Welcome September

 Demon Turf

-Play it on: PS5, PS4, Xbox Series X/S, Xbox One, Windows Current goal: Have the gameplay draw me in as much as the aesthetic
+Play it on: PS5, PS4, Xbox Series X/S, Xbox One, Windows Current goal: Have the gameplay draw me in as much as the aesthetic Buy it from:GameStop

 Advertisement